Defenses That a Defendant May Use in an Atlanta Wrongful Death Suit

 - Comparative negligence.
 Comparative negligence in Georgia reduces or eliminates the defendant's liability depending on the amount of fault assigned to the deceased person for the accident or incident that caused death.
 If the deceased person is less than 50 percent at fault, damages are reduced by the amount of fault assigned to the deceased person.
 If the deceased person is 50 percent or more at fault, no damages are awarded.

 Contact our Atlanta GA Deadly Accident Attorneys Today to Learn More

 The defenses listed here are just a few of the more common arguments a deceased person's family might face during a fatal accident claim.
 Which defenses are actually carried out usually depends on the particular facts of the case.
-At The Law Offices of Wayne Grant, P.C., our experienced wrongful death attorneys can help you build a case that is prepared to respond to any defenses and that states the strongest possible claim on your behalf.
+At The Law Offices of Wayne Grant, P.C., our experienced attorneys can help you build a case that is prepared to respond to any defenses and that states the strongest possible claim on your behalf.
 Contact us today to learn more.